videoDAC/livepeer-broadcaster/README.md

 11. Enter the amount of ETH you would like to deposit into the contract.

-12. Enter the amount of ETH you would like to keep in reserve in the contract.
+12. Enter the amount of ETH you would like to keep in reserve in the contract, and press return.

 **`simple-streaming-server` is now running with Outsourced Transcoding on Livepeer, with payment on Ethereum.**

+You can now stream content into `simple-streaming-server`, and observe that your content is being transcoded into different formats.

 Further details on setting the maximum price to be paid for Transcoding can be found in [Livepeer's Broadcaster documentation](https://livepeer.readthedocs.io/en/latest/broadcasting.html).